Javascript is not enabled.

 Rehab usually begins as soon as 24 hours after the stroke, during the hospital stay.
 “As soon as people are medically stable and able to participate, we start,” says Lindsy Williams, M.D., a neurologist at Mayo Clinic in Jacksonville, Florida.
 Several specialties get involved, including physical therapy, occupational therapy, and speech and language therapy.

-Each patient should leave the hospital with a plan in hand for their longer-term rehab, Ifejika suggests.
-Ask your rehab facility if you’re eligible for any clinical research trials, she adds.
+Each patient should ideally leave the hospital with a plan in hand for their longer-term rehab, Ifejika suggests.
+You can also ask your rehab facility if you’re eligible for any clinical research trials, she adds.

-Most patients are out of the hospital within a week, after they’ve been stabilized and given treatment to protect them against a subsequent stroke.
-Some can go straight home, either because they’ve recovered so much that they need no further therapy, or because they can do home health therapy or outpatient therapy.
+Most patients are able to leave the hospital within a week, usually after they’ve been stabilized and given treatment to protect them against a subsequent stroke.
+Some can go straight home, either because they’ve recovered so much that they may not need further therapy, or because they can do home health therapy or outpatient therapy.

 A multipronged approach to stroke rehab